 - The long history of storytelling stands out as the most important element in the tradition; it contributes to individual self-definition and brings the community members together in a shared experience, giving them all a common identity.

 - According to Silko, the Pueblo people traditionally relied on the collective memory “to maintain and transmit an entire culture, a world view complete with proven strategies for survival.”
-This communal process of telling stories ensures that the stories won’t be forgotten with the death of one (or more) member(s).
+This collaborative process of telling stories ensures that the stories won’t be forgotten with the death of one (or more) member(s).

 - The myths are cumulative.
 It’s “the web” of all memories and ideas.
 The very existence of the stories provides security and identity.

-- In Hopi Emergence: The Four Worlds, the storyteller urges the people to compose song, so they won’t forget the creation story: “how the sun and the moon were made and how the people parted form one another.”
+- In Hopi Emergence: The Four Worlds, the storyteller urges the people to compose a song, so they won’t forget the creation story: “how the sun and the moon were made and how the people parted from one another.”
 According to the tale, “Only those who forget why they came to this world will lose their way.
 They will disappear in the wilderness and be forgotten.”

 - The stories give the people a sense of importance, a feeling that their existence has a purpose, even meaning.
 The people never wanted (or needed) to wonder where they came from, why the sky was blue, or why they lived there.
 The knowledge offers security and self-definition, which keeps the community strong.